Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-ModalWX is Khitchdee's in-house app development toolkit
+ModalWX is Khitchdee's in-house app development toolkit.
-for producing PC apps with a new type of GUI, that we call a Modal GUI.
+We use a new type of GUI, that we call a Modal GUI.
-Modal GUIs are better suited (than WIMP) for the type of apps we are developing.
+Modal GUIs are better suited (than WIMP) for the type of apps *we* are developing.
 We are releasing ModalWX open source to encourage devs to evaluate modal GUIs
 for their own PC apps.